fpsom/2018-12-01-elixir-debrecen/index.md

 (EFOP-3.6.1-16-2016-00022) implemented through the New Hungary Development Plan co-financed by the European Social Fund and the European Regional Development Fund.
-The course was organized with the technical support of ELIXIR-EUROPE within the Carpetries Collaboration programme of ELIXIR and Software Carpentry.
+The course was organized with the technical support of ELIXIR-EUROPE within the Carpentries Collaboration programme of ELIXIR and Software Carpentry.
 More about ELIXIR <a href="https://www.elixir-europe.org">here</a>.
 More about Software Carpentries <a href="https://software-carpentry.org">here</a>.